Skip to content

 Key Concepts:

-• 404 Fallback: Handle unmatched routes gracefully
+• 404 Fallback: Unmatched routes are handled gracefully with a “Not Found” response

 Step 1: Setting Up the Project Structure (~5 min)